ericelliott/clctr/README.md

 clctr
 =====

-Event emitting collections with iterators (like Backbone.Collections).
+Event emitting collections with iterators (like Backbone.Collection).